Snoopy Presents: It's the Small Things, Charlie Brown

-Snoopy Presents: It's the Small Things, Charlie Brown, or simply It's the Small Things, Charlie Brown, is a Peanuts animated special.
-It was released on Apple TV+ on April 15, 2022.
-This is the first special written by Brian and Craig Schulz, who are the son and grandson of Charles M. Schulz, respectively.
+Snoopy Presents: It's the Small Things, Charlie Brown, or simply It's the Small Things, Charlie Brown, is the 47th Peanuts animated television special.
+It was the second special to be released exclusively on Apple TV+ on April 15, 2022.
+It revolves around Sally, who has grown a serious attatchment to a dandelion that has grown on the local baseball field, which interrupts Charlie Brown's big game.
+This is the first special written by Bryan and Craig Schulz, who are the son and grandson of Charles M. Schulz, respectively.